P. Scott Ferguson, "The Unspeakable Gift of the Holy Ghost," Religious Educator 11, no. 3 (2010): 157–171.

 In King Benjamin’s address we find the formula for achieving sanctification and happiness in this life and joy throughout the eternities.
 Unlike our search for mortal comfort, the formula for eternal happiness is not complicated in the least; King Benjamin taught that we must first yield to the enticings of the Holy Spirit, second, put off the natural man, third, become a saint through the Atonement of Christ the Lord, and lastly, become as a child—submissive and meek (see Mosiah 3:19).
 King Benjamin’s formula for conquering the natural man is helpful in assessing where we are in the process (see chart).

-Sanctification—putting on the
+Sanctification—putting on the enabling power

 This part of King Benjamin’s formula requires us to heed invitations from the Holy Spirit designed to help us put off the natural man.